akohli74/coder/README.md

 # coder.net
-This is a a customized TCP/IP stack written in .NET Core
+This is a a customized TCP/IP stack written in .NET Core Coded by Amrit Kohli (C) 2020, All rights reserved.

 It highlights some important features of .NET Core, C#, and TCP/IP.